What Is a Gold IRA? A Beginner’s Guide for 2026

 What Is a Gold IRA and How Does It Work?

-So at its core, when people ask “what is a gold IRA“, they’re referring to a retirement account that lets you invest in physical gold and other approved precious metals.
+So at its core, when people ask “what is a gold IRA“, they’re referring to a retirement account that may hold physical gold and other IRA-eligible precious metals when the applicable rules are met.

-Unlike a traditional IRA, which typically holds paper assets like stocks, bonds, and mutual funds, a Gold IRA holds tangible assets that must be stored in an approved depository.
+Unlike a traditional IRA, which typically holds paper assets like stocks, bonds, and mutual funds, a Gold IRA may hold tangible assets that generally must remain under the control of a qualified trustee or custodian, commonly through a custodian-arranged depository.

 It falls under the category of a self-directed IRA, meaning you have more control over the types of assets held inside the account.

-A Gold IRA is actually a type of self-directed IRA, and this is where things start to make more sense.
+A Gold IRA is actually a type of self-directed IRA, and this is where the structure starts to make more sense.

-A self-directed IRA allows you to invest in alternative assets beyond traditional stocks and bonds.
-That includes:
+A self-directed IRA allows investors to access certain alternative assets beyond traditional stocks and bonds.
+That can include:

 This flexibility is what makes a Gold IRA possible in the first place.